RobinL/cheatsheets_etc/bash.md

 `ls -l $(which cp)` pass result of which cp to ls

 `ctrl-a` Cursor to beginning of line

 `ctrl-e` Cursor to end of line

 `ctrl-f` Cursor forward one word

 `ctrl-b` Cursor back one word

+`ctrl-k` Kill text from cusort location to end of line